 - D. Woods

 - Symposium Organization

 The symposium will be held from the 26th to the 29th of June 2017.
-The venue will be at Monday at the University of Liège and on Tuesday, Wednesday and Thursday at the Crown Plaza Hotel in Liège, Belgium.
+The venue will be at Monday at the University of Liège and on Tuesday, Wednesday and Thursday at the hotel Les Comtes de Méan, in Liège, Belgium.
 The discussions will take place in a city where marks of challenge, surprise, collapse, and regeneration are visible from a dramatic history of industrial changes.
 Yet from this experience the people of the city offer wonderful hospitality (and excellent craft beers).

 Let us take up the challenge of the Symposium theme, spark syntheses across diverse disciplines, and stimulate innovative practical approaches that address the societal need for resilience.
 Industry participants are invited to propose contributions since industry experience will get special focus during the symposium.
-Directions for submitting your proposals for papers and other contributions (workshops and posters) are available at the Symposium website: http://www.rea-symposium.org/ .
+Directions for submitting your proposals for papers and other contributions (workshops and posters) are available at this website.
 We welcome you to look at information on the inspiring Liège venues as well.

 Jean Pariès, President of the Resilience Engineering Association and Anne-Sophie Nyssen, Host of the symposium